86Box/86Box/README.md

 If you encounter issues at any step or have additional questions, please join the IRC channel and wait patiently for someone to help you.

-In order to keep the clone up-to-date, make sure to pull any new changes periodically.
-With command line git, this is achieved by running **git pull** within the clone directory.
-If you are using TortoiseGit, the same is achieved by selecting the pull option from the TortoiseGit right-click menu in Explorer.